bgotink/lit-html-brackets/README.md

 ## Motivation

-- lit-html is awesome but by default it lacks options to set properties and event binding instead of attributes
+- lit-html is awesome but by default it lacks options to set properties or event binding.
 - The extension provided by lit-html to introduce a Polymer-like syntax for setting properties and event listeners (`property`, `attribute$` and `on-event`) leads to confusing behaviour, which this extension's syntax (`[property]`, `attribute` and `(event)`) doesn't: